Kajjayamsriram/k8sproject/README.md

-----Simple example to Deploy an Application Using the Kubernetes Dashboard---- =>Note: Kindly view it in raw
+----Simple example to Deploy an Application and the Kubernetes Dashboard---- =>Note: Kindly view it in raw

 Step1: Creation of namespace